 Dryer Buying Guide

-Types of Dryers:
+Types of Tumble Dryers

-The gas dryer is more energy efficient, with cost savings over the life of the product.
+The gas dryer is more energy efficient, with significant cost savings over the life of the product.
 Just like washing machines, there are many different styles and designs to choose from.
 Gas dryers may be designed in pairs with washers.

 The electric dryer is a slightly less expensive option, but it is less energy efficient than the gas dryer.
 Again, dryers come in many different styles and designs which can match washers.
 However, they can be purchased separately.
 Note: You will need a 240 volt outlet in your laundry area before installing.

 Note: Dryers DO NOT come with power cords.
 Learn more about dryer power cords here.

 Purchasing a stackable dryer to put on top of your washing machine to make them one unit is called a laundry center.
 These models are ideal for apartments, condos, and other areas with limited space.
 Laundry centers typically have less capacity than single units, but are great space savers.

 Stackable washers and dryers sometimes come with a stacking kit included in your purchase, but other times the stacking kit has to be purchased separately.
 Make sure to note the necessity of a stacking kit when you are shopping.

 The choice between gas and electric dryers can be determined for you depending on the hookups in your house.
 Be sure to know which you need before shopping.